plone/Products.LinguaPlone/README.txt

 The standard Plone types are LinguaPlone aware.
 It's trivial to add this to your own types.
 For starters you can try this simple experiment:

-- Make sure you have Plone 3.3 or newer installed.
+- Make sure you have Plone 4.0 or newer installed.

 - Install the Products.LinguaPlone egg

 - (Re)start Zope

-- 'Site Setup' &rarr; 'Addons', install LinguaPlone
+- 'Site Setup' &rarr; 'Add-ons', activate LinguaPlone

 For the demonstration to make sense, we need to define a list of languages: